-Cruise to North Seymour, a wonderful Galapagos island where you can admire beautiful frigate birds and the nest of the little blue footed boobies.
+Cruise to North Seymour, where you can admire frigatebirds and the nests of blue footed boobies.
 The trees are filled by male frigates inflating their red skin to catch the female’s attention.
 It’s a spectacle of nature you don’t want to miss.

 Upon arrival at the island, travel via a round road to a gorgeous rocky seashore where silver-blue waves crash.
-Here there is also a highly recommended diving site, with opportunities to see hammer fishes, garden eels, tropical fishes, sea lions, the Pacific green marine turtle and many more astonishing and unique species.
-Or, you can opt to go snorkeling or take long walks along the beach.
+Here there is also a highly recommended diving site, with opportunities to see hammer fishes, garden eels, tropical fishes, sea lions, the Pacific green marine turtle, and many more astonishing and unique species.
+Or, you can opt to go snorkeling or walk along the beach.

-"Los Gemelos” (The Twins) is a pair of craters formed by cavings, one of each side of the road.
+Santa Cruz is the second biggest island in the Galapagos and is located at the center of the island group.
+"Los Gemelos” (The Twins) is a pair of craters formed by cavings, one on each side of the road.
 See a wide variety of birds, like owls, cliff swallows and finches.
-There’s also the famous Scalesia forest, famous for the great variety of plants found there that are unique to the Galapagos.
+There’s also the Scalesia forest, famous for the great variety of plants found there that are unique to the Galapagos.

 Puerto Ayora is a city of approximately 20,000 people where the offices of the Galapagos National Park Administration are located.
 The Charles Darwin Station is located here, famous for the captive breeding of giant Galapagos tortoises which can live up to 150 years.
 The station was created in 1964, and features a Natural History Interpretation Center that manages educational programs at the service of the Galapagos National Park.
 This station is also an operation center for foreign scientists to conduct research.

 Urbina Bay is located on the west side of Isabela Island in Alcedo Volcano.
+One night in 1954, the whole bay was lifted 5 meters due to tectonic forces, stranding coral reefs, sea urchins, lobsters and others.
 The landing spot is in a little wet beach of black sand, which can be difficult when there are strong waves.
-There’s a land tour that begins on the bay’s beach where you disembark at the beginning of the trip.
-In Urbina Bay encounter a lot of Darwin’s finches, but the place’s main attractions are probably the reptiles (land iguanas & turtles).
+There’s a land tour that begins on the bay’s beach where you disembark.
+Encounter numerous Darwin’s finches, but the main attractions are probably the reptiles (land iguanas & turtles).
 A wide variety of vegetation, such as the Palo Santo trees, chamomile, mumuyos, and the beautiful Darwin’s cotton flowers can be seen here as well.
-One night in 1954, the whole bay was lifted 5 meters due to tectonic forces, stranding coral reefs, sea urchins, lobsters and others.

-Your next stop is at Espinoza Point located on Fernandina Island, the youngest of the archipelago and the most volcanically active.
+Your next stop is at Espinoza Point on Fernandina Island, the youngest of the archipelago and the most volcanically active.
 Espinoza Point is a narrow stream of lava and sand that extends from the base of the volcano to the sea.
-This is the Galapagos’ third biggest island and it got its name thanks to King Ferdinand the Catholic who funded the travels of Columbus.
-This place is famous for its huge marine iguanas’ colonies who reunite in large numbers.
+This is the Galapagos’ third biggest island, named after King Ferdinand the Catholic who funded the travels of Columbus.
+This site is famous for its huge marine iguana colonies who reunite in large numbers.
 It is also very popular due to the fact that it does not have any introduced mammals and is the home of rare and unique species such as the flightless cormorant, the Galapagos penguin, the Galapagos sparrow hawk, and the Galapagos snake, among others.